 Instead, for interest-based communities, include a few form questions post-registration, asking what they hope to achieve or what they can offer to the community.
 This gears them up to participate from the start.

-In my experience, the most effective way to guide behavior is at the moment of decision.
+In my experience, the most effective way to guide community members towards good behavior is at the moment of decision.

 At what points in your user journey could a little reminder keep things on track?

 5. Set an example and expectations from the get-go.
 Course correct as need be.